 My saved pages

-For anyone affected by acute lymphoblastic leukaemia (ALL) to get together, ask questions...
+A support group for anyone affected by acute lymphoblastic leukaemia (ALL) to come...

-A group for people affected by acute myeloid leukaemia (AML) to get together, ask...
+A place for people affected by acute myeloid leukaemia (AML) to support one another...

-For people affected by CLL (chronic lymphocytic leukaemia), SLL (small lymphocytic...
+A support group for anyone affected by CLL (chronic lymphocytic leukaemia), SLL ...

 I'm a mother of ALL, My son just turned 18 eight weeks ago, three weeks ago he was diagnosised with ALL.
 He is Two weeks into his treatment and so far has responded well.
 He had a bone marrow biopsy four days after his first chemo treatment and that came back with no cancer cells, good news so far.

 My son has had no side effects from his treatsments yet so far all in all he has had five, but we have been told it could take a couple of weeks for any side effects to show up.
 I have been doing a lot of reading and searching on the web about ALL but I feel I need to hear from other people who have or are currently dealing with ALL now.
 It helps to hear from people who understand what we are going through.

 Some days I feel as if I can't breath and we still have at least 2 years 11 months to go.

 so sorry you're having to deal with this - if it was my 8year old son with ALL rather than me I have no idea how I would be coping.